AliceBrunel/pocketcamp-guide-cli/README.md

 # PocketcampGuideCli

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/pocketcamp_guide_cli`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to the PocketCamp guide gem!
+This is a CLI application allowing PocketCamp users (campers) to find information about the animals characters in the game.
+You can either look for information about an animal by typing its name, or directly search by the name of the resource you are looking for.
+The CLI application will print a list of animals responding to these criterias.

 ## Installation